KohaILS/koha-manual-zh-cn/source/serials.rst

 -  Subscription length: enter the number of issues, weeks or months your subscription lasts

--  Library: enter the library for which this subscription is
+-  Library: enter the library for which this subscription is, this will only appear if :ref:`RenewSerialAddsSuggestion` is set to 'Add'

 -  Note for the librarian that will manage your renewal request: enter any notes you might have about this renewal.
+This will only appear if :ref:`RenewSerialAddsSuggestion` is set to 'Add'

 Click 'Submit'.